 The state of Florida recognizes that the state's economic development depends on our ability to prepare individuals for occupations that will sustain our growth.
 Governor Scott designated the month of February as a Career and Technical Education month to raise awareness about the many jobs available to individuals with this type of training.
 No doubt the state needs them.

-Financial Aid in Florida
+Financial Aid for Vocational Schools in Florida

 Financial aid is a popular choice for many students, even those who can afford to pay for college.
 The government sponsors a number of federal grants and awards, including the FAFSA -- Free Application for Federal Student Aid -- which is the standard application for financial aid.
 We recommend starting your financial aid search by filling out the FAFSA application.
 From there, you should be given many of suggestions for the hundreds of state scholarships and awards.

 Florida, like most other states, has hundreds of financial aid programs for its residents and students who are attending Florida vocational schools.
 Here are a few of the options that you may come across in your search for financial aid in Florida:

 - Access to Better Learning and Education (ABLE) Grant Program - This grant is for Florida residents, and specifically for students who are enrolled in Florida schools and colleges.
 Because it is a grant, this award does not need to be paid back.

 - Florida Bright Futures Scholarship Program - You must be an outstanding student to apply for this scholarship program, and most high schools should provide support for this.
 The program gives out three awards, and is lottery-funded.